 In complete transparency, we share everything that goes into each of our products as well as what you will not find in any of our products.
 Learn more about our ingredients HERE.
 You can also find a list of all of our ingredients on each products page, in order of contents ratio- meaning the ingredients listed first has the highest percentage in that product.
 This fluctuates depending on the type of product- our essential oil perfume is going to be much more concentrated than that of our Youth Beauty Face Oil, where the essential oils are diluted in carrier oils to make it safe for facial application.
 No matter what, you never want to apply undiluted essential oil to your skin, concentration and dilution matters.
 For example, there may be one essential oil in a product that is on the best avoided list but when you look further into the ratio of that oil in the blend, you may find that it is in a very small quantity, which would be completely different than dousing yourself in a single ingredient/concentrated version of that oil.

 We encourage our buyers to be conscious, empowered consumers and always look at the ingredients they are using no matter what phase of life they are in.
-We believe that essential oils in general are far safer than any synthetic fragrance added, which can be a blanket term for over 150 different toxic chemicals.
+We believe that essential oils in general are far safer than any synthetic fragrance added, which can be a blanket term for over thousands of different toxic chemicals.

 Each pregnancy and each person is unique so if you are unsure, talk to your healthcare practitioner or avoid all essential oils entirely during the first trimester of pregnancy.
 It needs to be said that while there are guidelines from the FDA regarding pregnancy safety categories for ingredients, there are still very few studies evaluating the safety of many skin care products (because no one wants to do studies on pregnant women) for this reason, advice may even vary from one doctor to the next.
 It is so important that you do your own research an be your own advocate.

 We compiled some lists for you below to use as a reference.
 Due to many conflicting reports, we aired on the extra-safe side when sharing.
+This is not a definitive or complete list.

 In general, all essential oils should be used in half the usual quantities, or less, during pregnancy.